-There comes a time in every one’s life when getting into shape takes the top most priority, and eating healthy seems the only thing you can thing of.
-For Hubby Dear and me, okay, just me, not surprisingly, these times always seem to prefix a big event – the annual vacation, that special dinner party, family coming for a visit, or the slowly creeping summer!
+Raise your hand if you love croissants.
+Now wave them around if you’re intrigued with the idea of Paneer Croissants!
+There comes a time in everyone’s life when getting into shape takes the topmost priority, and eating healthy seems like the only thing you can think of.
+For Hubby Dear and me, okay, maybe just me, not surprisingly these times always seem to prefix a big event – the annual vacation, that special dinner party, family coming for a visit, or the slowly creeping summer!
 This time, same as years past, my will to get into shape (read: lose some weight!!) is strengthened by the fact that our 2nd wedding anniversary is coming really close.

-With just over 6 weeks to stick to my plan, things may not be too easy, considering that I haven’t made that plan as yet!
-As I walked through the fresh produce aisle during our weekly grocery trip a few days ago, taking in all the wonderful shapes and colours of some not-so-crazy-about vegetables, I caught Hubby Dear wincing as I picked up a perky looking cauliflower.
+With just over 6 weeks to stick to my plan, things may not seem too easy, especially considering that I haven’t made that plan as yet!
+As I walked through the fresh produce aisle during our weekly grocery trip a few days ago – all the while dreaming of these Paneer Croissants, taking in all the wonderful shapes and colours of some not-so-crazy-about vegetables, I caught Hubby Dear wincing as I picked up a perky looking cauliflower.

 HD: What’s that for?

 Me: Ummn, we need to start eating healthy.
 I need to lose some weight to fit into that new dress I want to buy for our anniversary.

 HD: What new dress?
 Wait, our anniversary is coming?
 Do I need to buy you a gift?

 Me: Of course you do!
 It’s our anniversary!

 HD: Yes sweety, but I just got you that wonderful thing for Valentine’s remember?
 I thought it would cover both occasions.